 5. DATA PROTECTION

 5.1 With respect to the rights and obligations under this written arrangement, the Customer and CybSafe acknowledge that they jointly process Personal Data as set out in schedule 2 to perform their obligations governed by this Agreement in respect of their respective roles, and the relationship between the Customer and CybSafe is one of joint controllers

 5.2 The Parties shall comply at all times with and assist each other in complying with their respective responsibilities for compliance with the obligations of Privacy and Data Protection Requirements in connection with the processing of Personal Data only as set out in Schedule 2 as updated in writing between the Parties from time to time, unless required to process the Personal Data for any other purpose by applicable Law in which case, where legally permitted, Customer or Cybsafe must inform the other of this legal requirement before processing.

 5.3 Each Party agrees to their respective responsibilities and duties regarding processing as set out in Schedule 2 including to:

 5.3.1 comply with data protection by design and data protection by default obligations under Privacy and Data Protection Requirements, including, where required, legitimate interest assessments and data protection impact assessments and associated consultation with data subjects, other Parties involved with the processing and any applicable supervisory authority, to ensure appropriate technical and organisational measures, including appropriate data protection governance and audit compliance, are implemented to safeguard the rights and freedoms of data subjects;

-5.3.2 observe the principles of Data Protection Law, including not retaining any of Personal Data for longer than is necessary to perform its obligations under this Agreement and upon the other Party’s reasonable request, securely destroy (unless applicable Laws require continued storage of Personal Data) or return such Personal Data;
+5.3.2 observe the principles of Privacy and Data Protection Requirements, including not retaining any of Personal Data for longer than is necessary to perform its obligations under this Agreement and upon the other Party’s reasonable request, securely destroy (unless applicable Laws require continued storage of Personal Data) or return such Personal Data;